On Thursday 10th December, Drake Music opened up their new studio space on the Springfield Road in Belfast.

 The space is very versatile, totally accessible and allows for the full range of workshop in composition, performance skills, Djing and recording.

-Attendees at the official launch were treated a mix of music and mince pies.
+Attendees at the official launch were treated with a mix of music and mince pies.

 Michelle would especially like to thank the landlord, Granite Properties, who have been incredibly supportive in their adaptation of the building to the needs of disabled musicians and carers.